rpominov/typesafe-sql/packages/describe-query/README.md

   oid: number,
   typname: string,
   namespace: Namespace,
-  ... // rest of the fields from the pg_catalog.pg_type table,
+  ... // the rest of the fields from the pg_catalog.pg_type table,
       // see https://www.postgresql.org/docs/current/catalog-pg-type.html
 }